Yaw Ampofo Ankrah, four other Ghanaians land Africa Beach soccer roles

 Ghana Beach Soccer has received a huge boost with the appointment of five Ghanaians to serve on various Commitees of the African Beach Soccer Union (ABSU).

-The appointments were confirmed after an Executive Committee meeting was held in late August to delibrate on issues relatng to the future of the rapidly growing sand sport across the continent.
+The appointments were confirmed after an Executive Committee meeting was held in late August to deliberate on issues relating to the future of the rapidly growing sand sport across the continent.

 Significantly, five other nominations from Ghana to the ABSU secretariat were also accepted by the union after strong recommendations from Ampofo Ankrah.